"What's this? Were we lured out? Who did that to the White House? They shouldn't call it the White House; they should call it the Fight House!"

 - In Captain America #222, "The Monumental Menace!", Cap fights an animated Lincoln Memorial statue.

-- Umbrella Academy has the Eiffel Tower being weaponized by Robot Zombie Gustav Eiffel!
+- The Umbrella Academy has the Eiffel Tower being weaponized by Robot Zombie Gustav Eiffel!

 - Later, they also defeat an animated Lincoln Memorial.
 The Rumor defeats it by materializing an equally large stone John Wilkes Booth, who promptly assassinates Lincoln.